News

 The Training Village is now available as an open-source tool for rodent training!

-Back in 2020, when the pandemic forced us to pause all behavioral experiments in the middle of data collection, we found ourselves wishing that animals could train on their own without human intervention.
-This initial idea about creating an automatic training system began to take shape through the collaborative efforts of Rafa Marin, who developed the software and hardware, of Rafa Marin, who developed the software and hardware, Balma Serrano, who tested and refined the system, and Jaime de la Rocha, who thoughtfully guided the process.
-The result was the first version of the Training Village: an automated platform designed for continuous, self-paced training of mice.
+Back in 2020, when the pandemic forced us to pause all behavioral experiments in the middle of data collection, we found ourselves wishing that animals could train on their own.
+This initial idea about creating an automatic training system began to take shape through the collaborative efforts of Rafa Marin, who developed the software and hardware; Balma Serrano, who tested and refined the system; and Jaime de la Rocha, who thoughtfully guided the process.
+The result was the first version of the Training Village: an automated platform designed for continuous training of mice.

 Six years later, we are very happy to share the system preprint, together with its webpage!!!🎉